maskofmadnes/art/README.md

 ### Important
 * this should be done before placing the objects
 * upload audio, adjust the parameters
-* open map in external editing,
+* open map in external editing
 * paste the copied TimingPoints into the appropriate section
 * mapping
 ### Remarks